mralamdari/project_h1/README.md

-# Deploy MachineL models with FastAPI and Docker
+# Deploy Machine Learning models with FastAPI and Docker